HomeMy WebLinkAboutAgenda Bill 1.A-Minutes 04/05/2004

 at applicable. intersections within the subdivision.
 Pedestrian ramps are required

-Street sections at th& sound walls shall include landscaping adjacent to the
+Street sections at the, sound walls shall include landscaping adjacent to the

 sound wall.
-Modifications to these standards are cft the discretion of the City
+Modifications to these standards are at the discretion of the City

 Engineer.